-But do you know what web page often looks outdated, as if its stuck back in the old days of the Internet?
+But do you know what web page often looks outdated, as if it's stuck back in the old days of the Internet?
+It is the “Contact Us” page!

-The good news?
-We have prepared actionable tips, tricks, and 10 great examples to help you create a highly-converting contact page that is easy for your users to find and fill out.
+We have prepared actionable tips, tricks, and 10 best contact page design examples to help you create a highly-converting contact website page that is easy for your users to find and fill out.

 At the very least, try to keep the most basic contact information -- such as your email address and phone number -- at the top and bottom of every page.
 The last thing you want, especially if you’re a new business, is to lose potential customers because it took them too long to find a way to reach out to you and they just gave up.